Borny/rtfm/git.md

 mv $TEMP $TARGET
 ```

 On the local repo, add a remote pointing to the server: `git remote add [remoteName]`
 Push to the production repo: `git push [remoteName] [localBranchToPush]`

+Example:
+_Deploying on an OVH server_
+`git remote add ovh icsfrai@ssh.cluster028.hosting.ovh.net:icsfrance.git`
+`git push ovh master`

 _ADD SSH KEY TO SERVER_
 The first thing you’ll need to do is make sure you’ve run the keygen command to generate the keys:
 `ssh-keygen -t rsa`
 Then use this command to push the key to the remote server, modifying it to match your server name.
 `cat ~/.ssh/id_rsa.pub | ssh user@hostname 'cat >> .ssh/authorized_keys'`

 ### Angular deploy